How do you fix a broken system? One U.S. city offers a model for handling sex-assault cases

 The then 34-year-old filed a complaint with the OIPRD, a civilian oversight body that investigates allegations of police misconduct.

-The agency passed the case back to Ottawa’s professional standards unit, which is typical process.
+The agency passed the case back to Ottawa’s professional standards unit, which is a typical process.
 By analyzing the police service’s internal telephone and cellphone logs, the professional standards investigators concluded that the constable had not tried to contact B.D., despite his claims.

 Furthermore, the investigators determined that the notes the constable took during his investigation were “wholly inadequate,” a report on the probe states.